SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 ### Footnotes

-[^1]: From Ben Horowitz's excellent book about the trials and tribulations of starting a company, *The Hard Thing About Hard Things*.

-[^2]: Andreessen Horowitz (a16z) is a bit of an outlier.
+[^1]: Andreessen Horowitz (a16z) is a bit of an outlier.
 Founded in 2009, it is the only venture capital firm started after 1995 to make this list.
 Being the newest of the lot, a16z has more to prove, but in terms of prestige, reputation, and [network centrality](https://techcrunch.com/2011/05/25/top-10-vc-firms-investorrank/) it is second-to-none.
 Some of its highest profile exits/IPOs include Groupon, Skype, Zynga, Nicira, Oculus VR, and GitHub.

-[^3]: Two kinds of funding rounds can actually be indicative of problems in a company.
+[^2]: Two kinds of funding rounds can actually be indicative of problems in a company.
 The first is down rounds.
 These are almost always bad, as they imply that a company was obliged to raise funding to stay alive, but had to do so at a lower valuation than in its previous round of funding - something that is bad for all existing shareholders of the company.
 The second kind is debt financing.
 In such a round, a company raises debt, which must be paid back with interest, instead of ordinary capital.
 This has become a common practice among very mature private companies, such as [Uber](https://www.theverge.com/2016/6/14/11936316/uber-leveraged-loan-two-billion-valuation-travis-kalanick) and [Snap](https://www.recode.net/2016/9/8/12845890/snapchat-banking-debt-credit-line-morgan-stanley) (before its IPO), which often need more cash, but either do not want to further dilute shareholders or cannot find a bank willing or able to invest at their current valuation.
 The general [consensus](https://www.thebalance.com/debt-financing-pros-and-cons-1200981) is that debt financing in later fundraising rounds is more acceptable than debt financing early on, but this is an intricate topic, and it's worth understanding the full implications of a potential employer's funding history.</br></br>
 In particular, raising a form of capital called convertible debt in a seed round [can force](https://techcrunch.com/2012/08/31/thefunded-founder-institute-and-wilson-sonsini-debut-startup-friendly-seed-financing-vehicle-convertible-equity/) a company into bankruptcy if it fails to raise a Series A round within 12-18 months of the seed round.
 Recently, there has been move toward a more founder-friendly instrument called [convertible equity](https://www.lightercapital.com/blog/what-you-need-to-know-about-convertible-equity/), which does not need to be repaid and does not accumulate interest.
 Convertible equity retains the primary advantage of convertible debt: it delays valuation discussions until a startup is mature enough to be accurately priced.
 This can be complicated, however, by [valuation caps](https://blogs.wsj.com/experts/2015/08/28/how-misunderstanding-a-startups-valuation-cap-can-get-expensive/), a feature very often demanded by early stage investors.

-[^4]: In this discussion, I use terms such as "high risk" and "low risk", but defining risk is tricky, because the definition of success for a company's employees is stricter than the definition of success for the founders and early investors.</br></br>
+[^3]: In this discussion, I use terms such as "high risk" and "low risk", but defining risk is tricky, because the definition of success for a company's employees is stricter than the definition of success for the founders and early investors.</br></br>
 As an example, consider a liquidity event, say a $250 million acquisition, that occurs after a Series C round that values the company at $350 million.
 A $250 million acquisition is great news for the founders, who will likely earn $25-50 million a piece on their equity, and for the seed-stage and Series A round investors.
 But it is definitely *not* good news for the Series C round investors, and may not be a win for later employees, either.
 Employees who joined right after the Series C round were granted four years of stock options worth (say) $60,000 at the $350 million valuation, options now worth about $45,000.
 In the context of (say) a $115,000 annual base salary, this is not a huge monetary loss, but for a talented engineer, spending several years at such a company entails a separate, much higher opportunity cost.

-[^5]: An example of a startup that has done very well without raising much external capital is Atlassian, a Sydney, Australia-based company that builds productivity software (e.g. Jira, Confluence) for developers.
+[^4]: An example of a startup that has done very well without raising much external capital is Atlassian, a Sydney, Australia-based company that builds productivity software (e.g. Jira, Confluence) for developers.
 Founded in 2002, Atlassian has been profitable since 2005, and in 2015, IPOed on the NASDAQ stock exchange at a $4.3 billion valuation.
 In 2010, Atlassian raised $60 million in secondary financing from Accel Partners.
 This was a [very unusual](http://www.businessinsider.com/atlassian-ceo-mike-cannon-brookes-accel-partners-2016-9) kind of funding round - the company already had $55 million in the bank, and raised the money as a way to offer employees liquidity for their options, and to bring in an external board member from Accel.

-[^6]: Where public companies and startups differ is in what they offer on top of the base salary.
+[^5]: Where public companies and startups differ is in what they offer on top of the base salary.
 While public companies or late-stage startups may offer a cash bonus and RSUs (which become publicly tradable stock options on vesting), startups generally compensate via stock options, which must be purchased from the company at an exercise (strike) price, and which can generally only be sold once a company has gone public or gotten acquired.
 In some cases, however, it is possible to sell stock options on a private secondary market (e.g. to another venture capital firm), or back to the company during a stock buyback program.

-[^7]: Okay, I made this term up (MLaaS = machine learning as a service), but a quick [google search](https://www.google.com/search?q=mlaas) indicates that we may not actually be too far off from this phrase entering the canon.
+[^6]: Okay, I made this term up (MLaaS = machine learning as a service), but a quick [google search](https://www.google.com/search?q=mlaas) indicates that we may not actually be too far off from this phrase entering the canon.